MFT Degrees, Schools, and Careers in Illinois

 Individuals seeking greater flexibility in their graduate education or those that prefer a less traditional classroom setting might consider online coursework when considering pursuing their MFT degree.
 There are a number of different universities that offer some form of online coursework—either part- of full-time.
 However, it is important to note that while the online educational opportunities may seem endless, there are only two online-only programs to date that have been accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

-Capella University offers a Master of Arts program in MFT that is accredited by COAMFTE.
+Capella University offers an M.S. in MFT that is accredited by COAMFTE.
 Northcentral University has two graduate offerings in MFT—a Master of Science and Doctor of Philosophy (PhD), both of which have COAMFTE education.
 Although neither of the programs are based specifically in Illinois, the licensure regulations in the state do not explicitly forbid students from receiving their degree online, so long as it meets the coursework requirements outlined by the Illinois Department of Financial and Professional Regulation.

 Learn more about an MFT degree online.